lokesh-krishna/dotfiles/README.md

 The original setup, developed in 2017, was updated to Nord v2.1 in early 2020.
 I then made the move from bspwm to Sway in December 2020 and this resulted in the current iteration that I'm calling Nord v3.

+The following are the main components of this setup:
+- Sway (window manager)
+- Waybar (status bar)
+- Wofi (application launcher)
+- Mako (notification daemon)
+- Swaylock-Effects (lock screen)

 ## Nord v3
 Below is a guided tour of my present setup: